Korat Town

 The city of Korat itself doesn't have a lot to see.
-The town was established in the 17th century.
+The town was established in the seventeenth century.
 It was originally walled with a moat.
 The moat and bits of reconstructed wall can still be seen.
 In front of the western gate (Pratu Chumphon) stands the shrine to Thao Suranaree (left).
-This 19th century heroine was the wife of a city official who, together with a band of other local women, managed to defeat a Laotian invasion by getting the Lao soldiers drunk.
+This nineteenth century heroine was the wife of a city official who, together with a band of other local women, managed to defeat a Laotian invasion by getting the Lao soldiers drunk.

 Every year from March 23 to 3 April they hold a festival in Thao Suranaree's honor, and this is perhaps the best time to visit Korat, although be warned that its also one of the hottest times of the year!
 The area around the shrine is turned into a sort of county fair with many booths selling local products, household goods, etc. There are also a few rides for the kiddies, a stage where local high school bands perform by day and more well known Thai pop stars may be seen at night.